Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Voltage characteristics

-\textit{Voltage characteristics}.---So far, we have considered the flow through a nozzle in terms of the pressure, as in a conventional de Laval nozzle.
-However, since the temperatures $T_{\Le,\Ri}$ and chemical potentials $\mu_{\Le,\Ri}$ in the leads are the more accessible control parameters in electronic Dirac systems, we will study their effect in the following.
+So far, we have considered the flow through a nozzle in terms of the pressure, as in a conventional de Laval nozzle.
+However, since the temperature and chemical potential in the leads are the more accessible control parameters in electronic Dirac systems, we will study their effect on the flow profile in the following.